...

 In front of TradeWinds they have a giant inflatable water slide, and during the summer months they even have a floating water park!

-We used them for our picnic at our Breeze Bungalow girls’ night and absolutely loved the spread!
+We used them for our picnic at our Breeze Bungalow girls’ night and loved the spread!

 If you want to make it a boozy beach day check out some of the fun St. Pete Beach bars and head to PCI, Jimmy B’s, or Coconut Charlies!
 These spots are always lively, often have live music, and even have games like beach volleyball to keep you entertained.